 Webpages

 - Policy paper on Universities and Research.
 Parliamentary Faction of Germany's Social Democratic Party (SPD), June 22, 2021.
 In my eyes the best proposals yet.
-Other parties: Do your homework, you need to catch up.

 - PhD Student Initiative Halle.
 Co-founded this.
 Still seems to exist.